amiut/Iran-province-and-cities/README.md

 # Iran-province-and-cities
-List of provinces and their provinces in Iran formatted in JSON
+List of provinces and their cities in Iran formatted in JSON

 React Example: (json file imported as `iranCities`)
 ```